- Your toddler needs activities that teach pouring skills.

 By giving my toddler the chance to pour, he will be more successful and accurate when he actually does need to pour something.
 And bonus: I won’t be pouring milk for him all the way into high school.

-How to set up an indoor pouring station WITHOUT a giant mess
+How to set up an indoor pouring station with a mess

 - Set it up on a towel.
 A big one.
 Most everything the misses the bin will hit the towel